isomerpages/mindef-sg101/resources/resource-packages/_posts/2024-04-15-post-Resource Page for The Conflict in the Middle East.md

 ****

 **Official Statements by Government Agencies**

+(Transcript) <a target="blank" href="https://www.mfa.gov.sg/Newsroom/Press-Statements-Transcripts-and-Photos/2024/08/Min-FA-PQ-Oral-Reply-August-2024">Minister for Foreign Affairs Dr Vivian Balakrishnan's Oral Reply to Parliamentary Questions on the Israeli-Palestinian Conflict, 7 August 2024</a>, Ministry of Foreign Affairs, 7 Aug 2024

+(Statement) <a target="blank" href="https://www.mfa.gov.sg/Newsroom/Press-Statements-Transcripts-and-Photos/2024/08/Middle-East-Situation-aa-1-Aug-2024">MFA Spokesperson Comments on the Situation in the Middle East</a>, Ministry of Foreign Affairs, 1 Aug 2024

 (Transcript) <a target="blank" href="https://www.mfa.gov.sg/Newsroom/Press-Statements-Transcripts-and-Photos/2024/03/FM-Dr-Vivian-Balakrishnan-Doorstop-Interview-in-Israel-on-20-March-2024">Transcript of Minister for Foreign Affairs Dr Vivian Balakrishnan's Doorstop Interview in Israel on 20 March 2024</a>, Ministry of Foreign Affairs, 20 Mar 2024